slok/kahoy/README.md

 A group is a way of adding options (e.g deployment priority) to the resources in the group.
 You could have one or many based on what you need.

-Kahoy will identify the groups by the path where the manifests are based on the root of the manifests.
-E.g:
+Kahoy will identify the groups from the directory structure that contains the manifests.
+See the following example:

-Having this tree and our manifests root in `./manifests`
+Given this tree and our manifests root in `./manifests`

 ```bash
 ./manifests/